 These FAQs are for financial advisers only.
 They mustn’t be distributed to, or relied on by, customers.
-They are based on our understanding of current legislation, which may change.26 August 2016 Back to results
+They are based on our understanding of legislation at the date of publication.26 August 2016 Back to results

 It’s not practical for all employers to automatically enrol their eligible jobholders on the same day due to the administration burden on providers.
 So, each employer is given their own date on which they will become subject to the auto enrolment duties.
 This is referred to as the employer’s staging date.

 The staging date is set in legislation and is usually based on the number of people in an employer’s largest PAYE scheme or the last two characters of their PAYE reference, if their PAYE scheme had fewer than 30 persons in it as at that date.